CONSTRUCTION OF COALITION-FUNDED ROOKWOOD WEIR CONCLUDES

 Regrettably, it is unlikely that an Albanese Government will prioritise additional water infrastructure investment for ensuring agricultural diversity and drought resilience.
 The slashing of $7 billion in water infrastructure funding in Labor’s initial Budget not only deprives us of the essential tools needed for producing the nation’s food and fibre but also jeopardises the future of the next generation in agriculture.

-The 970GL Urannah Dam was sensationally cancelled in the October 2022 budget, despite the fact that $483 million had been committed from the Liberal National Federal Government in May 2023 and would have provided enough water to develop 20,000 hectares of irrigated agriculture.
+The 970GL Urannah Dam was sensationally cancelled in the October 2022 budget, despite the fact that $483 million had been committed from the Liberal National Federal Government would have provided enough water to develop 20,000 hectares of irrigated agriculture.

 “The real benefits of Rookwood weir will only flow if Labor Government support the expansion of farming in Central Queensland.
 There is no point building a dam if farmers can’t farm.
 To get the full benefits of farming we need the Queensland Government to reduce red tape and rollback their native vegetation and reef regulation laws that make so many farmers feel like criminals just for growing our food.